bbauska/W3Cx-5of5/README.md

 </pre>

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-<h3 id="ch4-2-8">4.2.8 \"this\": some final thoughts</h3>
+<h3 id="ch4-2-8">4.2.8 &quot;this&quot;: some final thoughts</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-We simplified the explanations for \"this\" in this introductory course.
+We simplified the explanations for &quot;this&quot; in this introductory course.
-Normally, \"this\" is the current object when you use it inside an
-\"object literal\" (like in [this CodePen example from the course](https://codepen.io/w3devcampus/pen/JWqgGZ)).
+Normally, &quot;this&quot; is the current object when you use it inside an &quot;object literal&quot; (like in [this CodePen example from the course](https://codepen.io/w3devcampus/pen/JWqgGZ)).

-But\... we also met \"this\" in event listeners (see in [this example from the course](https://codepen.io/w3devcampus/pen/gmygzV?editors=1000)).
-Look at the onchange = \"changePageBackgroundColor(**this.value**);\" \...\
+But&#41; we also met &quot;this&quot; in event listeners (see in [this example from the course](https://codepen.io/w3devcampus/pen/gmygzV?editors=1000)).
+Look at the onchange = &quot;changePageBackgroundColor(**this.value**);&quot; &#41;

-\
-In fact, the \"this\" keyword can be confusing in JavaScript.
-The key thing to remember is that **it is bound to the calling object when the function is called**, not when the function is created.\
+In fact, the &quot;this&quot; keyword can be confusing in JavaScript.
+The key thing to remember is that **it is bound to the calling object when the function is called**, not when the function is created.

-\
-And in the case of event listeners, the callbacks are called by the browser\...
-You can conclude that it\'s a good habit not to have event listeners in your objects: just use methods in which there is no confusion about \"this\".
+And in the case of event listeners, the callbacks are called by the browser&#41; You can conclude that it&apos;s a good habit not to have event listeners in your objects: just use methods in which there is no confusion about &quot;this&quot;.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch4-3-1">4.3.1 Classes: definition</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-Let\'s study what is the concept of \"class\" in object oriented programming languages.
+Let&apos;s study what is the concept of &quot;class&quot; in object oriented programming languages.

-![dark vador and his friend named pikachu](./images/image467.jpeg){width="2.0in" height="3.4835279965004373in"}So far in this course, we\'ve only used singleton objects: objects that only occur once: player, darkVador, etc.
+![dark vador and his friend named pikachu](./images/image467.jpeg){width="2.0in" height="3.4835279965004373in"}So far in this course, we&apos;ve only used singleton objects: objects that only occur once: player, darkVador, etc.

-Ok, this is not quite true, I\'d forgotten that we created many balls in the module 2 game.
-We\'ll come back to this example further down the page!
+Ok, this is not quite true, I&apos;d forgotten that we created many balls in the module 2 game.
+We&apos;ll come back to this example further down the page!

-But even with the balls from module 2, we did not use a template to tell us how to easily create multiple objects that share the same properties and the same methods, but whose properties\' values may differ.
+But even with the balls from module 2, we did not use a template to tell us how to easily create multiple objects that share the same properties and the same methods, but whose properties&apos; values may differ.

 For example, imagine Luke Skywalker, Ian Solo and Dark Vador.
 What do they have in common?
-They all are Star Wars heroes, they all have a name, they all belong to one side (the good/bad people, or rebels vs empire), etc. Imagine that we have a way of programming that describes not the objects themselves, but a \"model\", a \"template\" for these objects.
-We could call it StarWarsHero and use it for creating our heroes\' objects.
+They all are Star Wars heroes, they all have a name, they all belong to one side (the good/bad people, or rebels vs empire), etc. Imagine that we have a way of programming that describes not the objects themselves, but a &quot;model&quot;, a &quot;template&quot; for these objects.
+We could call it StarWarsHero and use it for creating our heroes&apos; objects.

 Imagine the balls from module 2: they all had the same shape (circle), the same x, y, radius and color properties, but they were all different.
-They all belonged to the same class of object (ball), but they were all different in terms of their properties\' values.
+They all belonged to the same class of object (ball), but they were all different in terms of their properties&apos; values.

-**In many programming languages, these templates are called
+**In many programming languages, these templates are called &quot;classes&quot;.**
-\"classes\".**

--   Before 2015, in JavaScript 5 (also called ES5), we did not have such a concept, instead we had \"constructor functions\".
+-   Before 2015, in JavaScript 5 (also called ES5), we did not have such a concept, instead we had &quot;constructor functions&quot;.

 -   In modern JavaScript (after 2015),  we have the concept of classes, and the syntax is rather similar to what we find in other object oriented programming languages.

-Let\'s introduce these two ways of defining \"pseudo classes\" with ES5\'s function constructors, and with modern JavaScript\'s classes!
+Let&apos;s introduce these two ways of defining &quot;pseudo classes&quot; with ES5&apos;s function constructors, and with modern JavaScript&apos;s classes!

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-<h3 id="ch4-3-2">4.3.2 The \"new\" keyword (6:59)</h3>
+<h3 id="ch4-3-2">4.3.2 The &quot;new&quot; keyword (6:59)</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-Live coding lesson: the \"new\" keyword
+Live coding lesson: the &quot;new&quot; keyword

 ![](./images/image468.png){width="6.0in"
 height="3.114102143482065in"}

-So far, in this course, we\'ve only used singleton objects: objects that only occur once.
+So far, in this course, we&apos;ve only used singleton objects: objects that only occur once.

-We\'ve got one player in the game, we\'ve got one Dark Vador in the examples with the Star Wars heroes.
+We&apos;ve got one player in the game, we&apos;ve got one Dark Vador in the examples with the Star Wars heroes.

 But imagine Luke Skywalker, Ian Solo and Dark Vador... what do they have in common?

-They\'re all Star Wars heroes, they all have a name, they all belong to one side, the good or the bad people, the rebels or the empire, etc.
+They&apos;re all Star Wars heroes, they all have a name, they all belong to one side, the good or the bad people, the rebels or the empire, etc.

 Imagine that we have a way of programming that will describe not the